msaligane/Big-DoE-OpenROAD/README.md

 4. Start NUM_PROCESS jobs.
 5. Collect results/logs/reports/objects/designs folders, the pdn.cfg and the config.mk files in a data folder.

-The collect_data.py script extracts the tns/wns/power values from the data folder created by run_design.py
+The collect_data.py script extracts the tns/wns/power values from the data folder created by run_design.py.
+The values are stored in both json (data_stream.json) and csv (data_stream.csv) format.
+The failed designs are stored in a failed_designs.txt file.

 The run_design.py and collect_data.py should be placed inside the OpenROAD-flow/flow folder (no need to add `DESIGN_CONFIG=@1` in Makefile)